 + and then

 Network and selecting the

-Instances --> Services and wait for the only Service there to get into a
+Instances --> Services and wait for the new Service to get into

 RUNNING state.
 You can also check the VMs being deployed in

 Instances --> VMs.